ykcchong/OpenSpliceAI/experiments/commands.md

 # variant

+## updates
+1. added conversion from pt model to keras model to ensure compatibility
+    - is this an issue for downstream? the predict function we make is built off pt, so it could work but will need to entirely rework variant

+## standard test
-spliceai-toolkit variant -m models/spliceai-mane/400nt/model_400nt_rs42.pt  -I data/vcf/input.vcf -O results/variant/output.vcf -R data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -A data/grch38.txt -D 100 -M 1
+spliceai-toolkit variant -m models/spliceai-mane/400nt/model_400nt_rs42.pt -f 400 -I data/vcf/input.vcf -O results/variant/output.vcf -R data/ref_genome/homo_sapiens/GRCh38/GCF_000001405.40_GRCh38.p14_genomic.fna -A data/grch38.txt -D 100 -M 1